 Now that your plants are in the ground, it's time to talk about watering.
 Consistent watering produces stronger plants and better yields.
 Water your tomato plants well once the top few inches of soil has dried out.

-soak each plant right at the base, keeping the leaves as dry as possible.
+It’s best to soak each plant right at the base, keeping the leaves as dry as possible.
 Another way to tell your if your tomato plant needs watering is to watch the leaves.
 Some leaf wilt is normal during the heat of the day.
 If your plants are wilted in the morning, it's time to water.
 For greater yields, use sturdy cages or stakes to keep your plants off the ground.

 Pinching off suckers will also help your tomato plant produce better and bigger tomatoes.